 Popular cloud storage providers

 This is the professional solution by Google and it offers more than email hosting with a variety of useful apps and features.
-There are three different plans starting from $6 per user/per month for the Basic one which includes:
+There are three different plans for the Basic one which includes:

 - A business email address through Gmail (ad-free version) with your domain name.

 - “Hangouts Chat & Meet” for direct messaging and video calls that you can join directly from a Calendar event or email invite.

 - Google Calendar with sharable options so that you can share one with your teammates and arrange meetings or schedule other tasks.

 - Storage space (including Gmail’s mailbox size) per user with Google Drive so you can store, share and synchronize files across devices.

 - Google docs, sheets and slides tools allow you to create online documents that you can edit with your colleagues at the same time. – 24/7 live support by phone, email or web.